-Content / U nits Skills Knowledge Prior-Y8 Next-Y10/11 Girls Gym games Badminton Fitness Netball Pre GCSE Rugby Rounders Athletics Boys Rugby Hockey Football Badminton Fitness Room Basketball Cricket Athletics Students will refine a variety of skills from year 7 and 8.
+Our intent is that an students will thrive in the at their own rever or ability.
+Content / U ontent / Units Skills Know Knowledge Prior-Y8 Next-Y10/11 Girls Gym games Badminton Fitness Netball Pre GCSE Rugby Rounders Athletics Boys Rugby Hockey Football Badminton Fitness Room Basketball Cricket Athletics Students will refine a variety of skills from year 7 and 8.
 These include: Learning and practicing new and advanced skills in competitive situations or a performance in front of an audience.
 Students will also develop their teamwork, leadership and interpersonal skills as well as exploring their decision making and tactics.
-Rules of the game.
-Tactics and decision mal Performance skills.
-How to officiate.
-How to lead in P.E.
-Students will buil expand upon skil knowledge gaine and 8. ls and In core PE students will build on and expand upon skills and knowledge gained in Year 9 and apply them into more game based lessons.
-In Exam PE students can select a GCSE or Cambridge National pathway where they will widen their knowledge of sport through a range of theory topics.
-Implementa ation Marches Futures Links Summati ve Assessment Specific sports units are on a 6-8 week carousel through the year, teachers move with their groups.
+Students will develop their knowledge and understanding of: Rules of the game.
+Tactics and decision making within a game.
+Performance skills.
+How to officiate. ills and In core PE students will build on and expand upor skills and knowledge gain in Year 9 and apply them into more game based lessons.
+In Exam PE students can select a GCSE or Cambridg National pathway where they will widen their knowledge of sport througa range of theory topics.
+Implementation Marches Futures Links Summative Assessn ve Assessment Specific sports units are on a 6-8 week carousel through the year, teachers move with their groups.
 There will be assessment opportunities built around areas which incorporate LORIC themes.
 Teachers will deliver a sport specific skill based programme but based at the level of the group.
 There should be stretch and challenge through the fitness aspects of lessons and pupils should develop resilience in this area.
-Opportunity to take part in new sports Compete against students in the year group in Interhouse competitions including winter sports week following fo ill be assessed in the our strands separately.
-I also be assessed aspects of lessons and pupils should develop resilience in this area.
+There is no home learning in PE, but pupils will be encouraged to take part in activity challenges at home through the year Pupils will not return to sports this year, but some continuity will occur in KS4.
+The themes that run through the assessment scheme will be relevant through the year with pupils demonstrating the core behaviors needed to reach the top marks in their assessments.
+Students will have the opportunity to learn and develop leadership skills in all of the activities and can use these skills in primary and secondary competitions that run through opportunities that are ran in the PE department.
+Opportunity to take part in new sports Compete against students in the year group in Interhouse competitions including winter sports week Represent north Shropshire at school games Volunteer to help out at primary events Choose PE as an option choice to learn more in depth kr Sports day Sponsored walk Achieve ks3 sports tie by representing the school in sport the 3 years from year 7 to 9. owledge. following for FITNESS wil throughout 1.
+Leader 2.
+Perfor rship mance on Making challenge pupils physically and mentally across the year.